mercedes-benz/MBSDK-community-support/README.md

 Find all SDK modules which are  needed to build an mobile app, plus doc

-You need the modules
+You need these Android module repositories (for iOS these are suffixed with `-ios` )
- - mbsdk-module-appfamily-android
+ - `mbsdk-module-appfamily-android`
- - mbsdk-module-mycar-android
+ - `mbsdk-module-mycar-android`
- - mbsdk-module-common-android
+ - `mbsdk-module-common-android`
- - mbsdk-module-realm-android
+ - `mbsdk-module-realm-android`
- - mbsdk-module-network-android
+ - `mbsdk-module-network-android`
- - mbsdk-module-ui-android
+ - `mbsdk-module-ui-android`
- - mbsdk-module-login-android
+ - `mbsdk-module-login-android`

-and find the respective documentation here
+and find the respective documentation here (for iOS suffixed with `-ios` )
- - mbsdk-module-doc-android
+ - `mbsdk-module-doc-android`

 for overview and API licenses go to https://developer.mercedes-benz.com/ (select menue item "SDK").